awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATABASE.md

 ```

 RENAME TO
 Renames the specified database\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.
-You cannot rename the dev, padb\_harvest, template0, or template1 databases, and you cannot rename the current database\.
+You can't rename the dev, padb\_harvest, template0, or template1 databases, and you can't rename the current database\.
 Only the database owner or a [superuser](r_superusers.md#def_superusers) can rename a database; non\-superuser owners must also have the CREATEDB privilege\.

  *new\_name*
 New database name\.